fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 > 2. Link it to your Product Hub, e.g. `/products/{yourProduct}`
 > 3. Update it on launch day, e.g. `/products/{yourProduct}/launches/{slug}`

-In [this file](https://git.new/meow/community), I suggest some ideas to leverage your community:
+Additional ideas to leverage your community:

 - List some key elements to play and mix
 - Include links to posts and comments for inspiration